pacmandoh/pacmodels/README.md

 ## TODO 📝

+### Features:

-[] Supporting the glTF viewer, allowing for the preview of locally uploaded glTF files
+[ ] Supporting the glTF viewer, allowing for the preview of locally uploaded glTF files

-[] To enhance individual models, the addition of a ground surface can be incorporated
+[ ] To enhance individual models, the addition of a ground surface can be incorporated

-[] Add a notification to provide an indication when the model file is large in size
+[ ] Add a notification to provide an indication when the model file is large in size

-[] Display the original author of the model and a Sketchfab link at the top when showcasing the model
+[ ] Display the original author of the model and a Sketchfab link at the top when showcasing the model

+### Fix:

+[ ] When selecting a model for page navigation, include the existing parameters for a seamless transition.

 ## LICENSE